+Where relevant the key outcomes have been mapped against the key activities in the Council Plan 2022 to 2025 and the missions in the Levelling Up White Paper.

-Key Outcome Strategic Pillar Key Outcome Key Outcome 1 : develop a focused approach to sector growth and inward investment to attract new and help existing businesses expand.
-This will allow us to work effectively with the borough's sector clusters of high growth/ priority businesses and to promote innovation and growth.
-Strategic Pillar SP1 : Business Environment - Business Support, Retention, Innovation and Inward Investment Key Outcome 2 : develop a business support programme to help local businesses recover from the pandemic, become more productive, support exporting opportunities and transition to net zero, with a targeted 'key account' programme in place.
-Strategic Pillar SP1: Business Environment - Business Support, Retention, Innovation and Inward Investment Key Outcome 3 : promote opportunities for all in a labour market that better fosters improved economic inclusion, productivity and opportunities for growth including in the foundation economy and in higher skill sectors.
-Rushmoor will have a strong, well equipped workforce with enhanced skill and career routes including through apprenticeships, work-based training and higher Strategic Pillar SP1: Business Environment - Business Support, Retention, Innovation and Inward Investment Strategic Pillar SP2: Skills, Inclusion and Prosperity education qualifications.
+Key Outcome Strategic Pillar Council Plan 2022-2025 key activities Levelling Up White Paper Mission Key Outcome 1: develop a focused approach to sector growth and inward investment to attract new and help existing businesses expand.
+This will allow us to work effectively with the borough's aerospace and digital/ creative media sector clusters and encourage innovation and growth.
+SP1 Living Standards R&D Key Outcome 2: develop a business support programme to help local SP1 Living Standards R&D

+Key Outcome Strategic Pillar Council Plan 2022-2025 key Levelling Up White Paper businesses recover from the pandemic, become more productive, support exporting opportunities and transition to net zero, with a targeted 'key account' programme in place.
+Key Outcome 3: promote opportunities for SP1 2.
+Help people Education all in a labour market that better fosters improved economic inclusion, productivity and opportunities for growth including in the foundation economy and in higher skill sectors.
+Rushmoor will have a strong, well-equipped workforce with enhanced skill and career routes including through apprenticeships, workbased training and higher education qualifications.
 This will be supported by active, positive, partnerships with education providers and businesses.
-Key Outcome 4 : support the transition to a greener and more sustainable economy, with businesses able to benefit from the opportunities of clean, low carbon growth.
-Strategic Pillar SP1: Business Environment - Business Support, Retention, Innovation and Inward Investment Strategic Pillar SP4 : Place - Our Centres, Sites and Workspaces Key Outcome 5 : support public and private investment in the regeneration of Aldershot and Farnborough town centres that will deliver economic growth, and improve the vibrancy and distinctiveness of the towns.
-Strategic Pillar SP2: Skills, Inclusion and Prosperity Strategic Pillar SP4: Place - Our Centres, Sites and Workspaces Key Outcome 6 : improve the ability of businesses to work digitally and compete globally.
-Digital connectivity infrastructure will be excellent and comprehensive for businesses and residents.
-Strategic Pillar SP3: Transport Accessibility and Communications Infrastructure Key Outcome 7 : enhance strategic and local connectivity by road, rail and public transport through support for committed schemes.
+SP2 (especially young people) into employment through training, apprenticeships and upskilling.
+6. Support apprenticeships, research and innovation opportunities through the Aerospace Research and Innovation Centre (ARIC).
+Skills Key Outcome 4: support the transition to a greener and more sustainable economy, with businesses able to benefit from the opportunities of clean, low carbon growth.
+SP1 SP4 6.
+Continue progress towards our goal of becoming a carbon neutral council by 2030 through reducing emissions in our facilities and operations Key Outcome 5: support public and private investment in the regeneration of Aldershot and Farnborough town SP2 SP4 1.
+Complete the Union Yard development, support regeneration of the Pride in Place

+Key Outcome Strategic Pillar Council Plan 2022-2025 key Levelling Up White Paper centres that will deliver economic growth and improve the vibrancy and distinctiveness of the town centres.
+Galleries and update the facilities at the crematorium in Aldershot.
+2. Progress the regeneration of Farnborough town centre, including Mission Key Outcome 6: improve the ability of businesses to work digitally and access 5G and related technology.
+Digital connectivity infrastructure will be comprehensive for businesses and residents.
+SP3 the civic quarter.
+Digital connectivity Key Outcome 7: enhance strategic and local connectivity by road, rail and public transport through support for committed schemes.
 The council will investigate and advocate further improvements with partners.
-Strategic Pillar SP3: Transport Accessibility and Communications Infrastructure Key Outcome 8 : support the delivery of commercial employment land to help meet Development Plan objectives, including fostering a sufficient and appropriate range of deliverable sites and business premises.
+SP3 3.
+Develop a walking and cycling plan to encourage sustainable travel and to support our town centre regeneration plans.
+Transport Key Outcome 8: support the delivery of commercial employment land to help meet Development Plan objectives, including fostering a sufficient and appropriate range of deliverable sites and business premises.
 This includes businesses able to access a wide range of managed/ supported workspaces.
-Strategic Pillar SP4: Place - Our Centres, Sites and Workspaces
+SP4 Living standards